sst/sst/www/docs/learn/queries-and-mutations.md

 ```

 Similar to the `createArticle` mutation, it takes the `articleID` and `text` as `args`.
 And calls `Article.addComment()` domain function to create a new comment.
 It returns the new comment of type `CommentType`.
 Recall that we added the new `CommentType` in the [last chapter](add-api-types.md#create-a-comment-type).

-Our API is now complete!
-It supports our new comments feature!

 <details>
 <summary>Behind the scenes</summary>